GoogleCloudPlatform/cloud-foundation-fabric/data-solutions/cmek-via-centralized-kms/README.md

-# Cloud KMS with Cloud Storage and Compute Engine
+# CMEK on Cloud Storage and Compute Engine via centralized Cloud KMS

 This sample creates a sample [Cloud KMS](https://cloud.google.com/kms?hl=it) configuration to be used with [Cloud Storage](https://cloud.google.com/storage/docs/encryption/using-customer-managed-keys) and [Copute Engine](https://cloud.google.com/compute/docs/disks/customer-managed-encryption).
 Cloud KMS is deployed in a separate project to highlight the IAM binding needed and to mock a more real scenario where you usually have a project to manage keys across all your projects in one single place.